T – Tires and Wheels

 O – Oil and Fuel

-- Oil and Fuel Levels: Always start with a full fuel tank and check the oil level using a dipstick or sight glass while the engine is off.
+Running out of fuel or oil can leave you stranded in the middle of nowhere, so checking these elements before every ride is essential.- Oil and Fuel Levels: Always start with a full fuel tank and check the oil level using a dipstick or sight glass while the engine is off.
 Refer to your owner’s manual for the specific procedure.

 - Leaks: Look for fuel or oil leaks.
 Even minor leaks can cause serious issues or safety hazards while riding.